Category Archives: Fortnightly Weather Outlook

 Figure 2: Temperature Outlook

-No clear Madden-Julian Oscillation (MJO) signal was present during the third week of January.
-Some models predict an MJO signal to develop and propagate eastward over the Indian Ocean (Phases 2 and 3) during the forecast period.
+No coherent Madden-Julian Oscillation (MJO) signal was present in the second half of August.
+Some models predict an MJO signal to develop over the Indian Ocean (Phase 3) or the Maritime Continent (Phases 4 and 5) during the first week of September.
+These models then predict the signal to propagate eastwards into the Western Pacific (Phases 6 and 7) by the end of the forecast period.

 The outlook is assessed for the region in general, where conditions are relative to the average conditions for the corresponding time of year.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.